psurya1994/successor-feature-representations/README.md

 04
 Same as 02, but with dying=0.1 instead of dying = 0.01 in four rooms.
 That might help us get better steady state sample distribution.

+05
+Running test3.
+Same as the relation between 02 and 03.
+Here between 04 and 05.

 ```

 To do: